 Vitamin D

-Vitamin D is essential to bone health and women's immune systems, and is mainly produced by exposure to sunlight, food and supplements.
-It is particularly beneficial in preventing osteoporosis, improving calcium and phosphorus absorption, and supporting nervous system and muscle function.
-Post-menopausal women can also benefit from the combination of vitamin D and estrogen for bone health and the prevention of metabolic syndrome.4, 5
+Vitamin D is essential for women's bone health and immune systems, and it is primarily produced through sun exposure, foods, and supplements.
+It is particularly beneficial for the prevention of osteoporosis, improving the absorption of calcium and phosphorus, as well as the functioning of the nervous system and muscles.
+Postmenopausal women may also benefit from the vitamin D and estrogen combination for bone health and prevention of metabolic syndrome.4, 5

 Vitamin D plays a role in cortisol metabolism and activity.

-At first glance, cortisol helps the body adapt to stress, but over time, this same high stress can lead to adrenal fatigue.1, 4 ,5
+At first glance, cortisol helps the body adapt to stress, but over time, that same high stress can lead to adrenal fatigue.1, 4 ,5

 Vitamin E

-Vitamin E plays an essential role in women's health, improving fertility and hormonal balance, relieving menstrual disorders, boosting the immune system, protecting the skin and contributing to eye and cardiovascular health.2, 3, 4, 5
+Vitamin E plays an essential role in women's health by improving fertility and hormonal balance, relieving menstrual disorders, strengthening the immune system, protecting the skin and contributing to eye and cardiovascular health.2, 3, 4, 5

 - Vitamin E can help reduce the duration and intensity of menstrual pain.

-- It strengthens the skin's barrier and helps maintain moisture levels, making skin suppler and softer.
+- It strengthens the skin barrier and helps maintain skin hydration, making it more supple and soft.

 Magnesium

-Magnesium is an essential mineral that plays a critical role in our bodies, contributing to over 300 biochemical reactions, such as DNA and protein synthesis, carbohydrate metabolism, energy production and cell signalling.
-It plays a role in antioxidant regeneration, makes bones stronger and healthier, modulates our perception of pain and helps produce the neurotransmitters that keep our brains happy and healthy.
+Magnesium is an essential mineral that plays a critical role in our body as it contributes to more than 300 biochemical reactions, such as DNA and protein synthesis, carbohydrate metabolism, energy production and cell signaling.
+It plays a role in antioxidant regeneration, makes bones stronger and healthier, modulates our perception of pain, and helps in the production of neurotransmitters that keep our brains happy and healthy.

-Magnesium deficiency can lead to a variety of health problems, so it's important to maintain an adequate intake.2, 3, 4, 5
+Magnesium deficiency can lead to various health problems, which is why it is important to maintain adequate intake.2, 3, 4, 5

 Magnesium contributes to sleep regulation and muscle relaxation.
-Magnesium deficiency can disrupt the sleep cycle, leading to insomnia and difficulty falling asleep.
+A magnesium deficiency can disrupt the sleep cycle, causing insomnia problems and difficulty falling asleep.

-It plays an important role in the functioning of the nervous system, being involved in the regulation of neurotransmitters including GABA, which positively affect mood, anxiety and depression.2, 3, 4, 5
+It plays an important role in the functioning of the nervous system because it is involved in the regulation of neurotransmitters including GABA which positively affect mood, anxiety and depression.2, 3, 4, 5

-Magnesium is involved in reactions that ensure bone mineral densification.
+Magnesium is involved in reactions that ensure the mineral densification of bone.

 Selenium

-Selenium is an essential trace element for women's health, helping to strengthen the immune system, protect skin and hair, detoxify the body and support thyroid function.
+Selenium is an essential trace mineral for women's health, helping to strengthen the immune system, protect skin and hair, detoxify the body and support thyroid function.
 Selenium requirements are higher during pregnancy and breastfeeding.
-Sufficient intake, through foods such as nuts, fish and cereals, is crucial to prevent deficiencies that can affect thyroid health and function.2, 3, 4, 5
+Adequate intake, through foods like nuts, fish and grains, is crucial to preventing deficiencies that can affect thyroid health and function.2, 3, 4, 5

 Zinc

-Zinc is an essential mineral for women's health, playing a key role in regulating the hormones (estrogen, progesterone) needed for the menstrual cycle and fertility, and protecting oocytes.
-It can also relieve symptoms of premenstrual syndrome (PMS), support post-menopausal bone density, improve skin health and promote healthy foetal development.
+Zinc is an essential mineral for female health, playing a key role in the regulation of hormones (estrogen, progesterone) necessary for the menstrual cycle and fertility, and protecting oocytes.
+It may also relieve symptoms of premenstrual syndrome (PMS), support postmenopausal bone density, improve skin health, and promote healthy fetal formation.

-It's important to maintain an adequate zinc intake via a diet rich in meats, seafood, legumes, etc.
+It is important to maintain adequate zinc intake through a diet rich in meats, seafood, and legumes, etc.

-In addition, zinc stabilizes the skin's sebum production and helps prevent acne.
-Zinc inhibits the testosterone enzyme 5-alpha-reductase, responsible for hair loss in both men and women.
-Have you noticed small white spots on your nails?
-This is a sign of zinc deficiency.2, 3, 4, 5
+Additionally, zinc stabilizes the skin's sebum production and helps prevent acne.
+Zinc inhibits the testosterone 5-alpha-reductase enzyme, which is responsible for hair loss in women and men.
+Have you noticed small white spots on the nails, it is a sign of zinc deficiency.2, 3, 4, 5

 Calcium